HackBugs/chef-notes/README.md

 end
 ```

-4. Installing the `httpd` package, creating an index.html file, and enabling and starting the `httpd` service:
+4. Installing apache recipe the `httpd` package, creating an index.html file, and enabling and starting the `httpd` service:

 ```ruby
 package 'httpd' do